Our Tour

 Luib

-Another crofting township nestled beside Loch Ainort on the way North, look out for the traditional thatched crofters cottage on the right hand side of the road.
+Another crofting township nestled beside Loch Ainort on the road North.
+Look out for the traditional thatched crofters' cottage on the right-hand side of the road.

 Sconser

-From this small village it is possible to catch a ferry to the wonderful Island of Raasay.
+From this small village it is possible to catch a ferry to the wonderful Island of Raasay which offers fantastic walks and now has its own whisky distillery.

 5 - Raasay